 ReSharper provides the following code analysis and coding assistance features for CSS file.

-ReSharper highlights selectors, properties and values of properties, at-rules (such as
+ReSharper highlights selectors, properties and values of properties,

-pseudo-classes, etc. Default syntax highlighting for CSS:
+Default syntax highlighting for CSS:

 In addition to standard syntax highlighting that is common for all file types supported by ReSharper, it provides some special features for CSS files.
 Any color value is underlined with a respective color, it doesn't matter how it is defined (color name, hex code or RGB code).

 When you hover the pointer over the color value, a tooltip appears.
 If the color is one of the colors defined in CSS (CSS and HTML) specification, color name is displayed near the icon, otherwise icon, hex code and RBG code are displayed in the tooltip for the corresponding color value.

 See Color Assistance to find out more about defining the color and the Select Color dialog box.

 When ReSharper detects an error, it highlights it with a curly red line.